netreplica/graphite/docs/DOCKER.md

     netreplica/graphite:latest
   ```

-3. To view a specific topology, use the URL in the following format, replacing `TOPOLOGY_TYPE` and `TOPOLOGY_NAME` according to the rules below.
+3. To view a specific topology, use an URL in the following format, replacing `TOPOLOGY_TYPE` and `TOPOLOGY_NAME` according to the rules below.

 ```
 http://localhost:8080/graphite/?type=TOPOLOGY_TYPE&topo=TOPOLOGY_NAME